redBorder/synthetic-producer/README.md

 ```

 ### array
-Generate array with differents components.
+Generate array with different components.
-- components: The differents types that build the array
+- components: The different types that build the array

 Example:
 ```yaml